THIS DATE IN HISTORY: May 10

 The Boston Bruins experience the highest of highs and the lowest of lows, exactly nine years apart.

 1970: Bobby Orr scores one of the most iconic goals in NHL history 40 seconds into overtime, giving the Bruins a 4-3 victory against the St. Louis Blues, a four-game sweep in the Final and their first Stanley Cup in 29 years.
-Orr takes Derek Sanderson's pass from behind the net and shoots past Blues goaltender Glenn Hall just before he's tripped by St. Louis defenseman Noel Picard.
+Orr takes Derek Sanderson's pass from behind the net and beats Blues goaltender Glenn Hall just before he's tripped by St. Louis defenseman Noel Picard.
 The picture of Orr flying through the air as he celebrates the Cup-winning goal is among the most famous in sports history.

 RELATED: Orr's goal had Bruins flying high | Hall embraces allowing 'The Goal'

 Video: Memories: NHL flips out over Orr's historic goal

 1979: The Bruins are leading 4-3 in Game 7 of the Semifinals against the Montreal Canadiens at the Forum when they are penalized for having too many men on the ice with 2:34 remaining in the third period.
 Montreal star Guy Lafleur's slap shot from the right circle beats Gilles Gilbert with 1:14 to play to tie the game 4-4.
 Montreal dominates in overtime before Yvon Lambert scores at 9:33 to give the Canadiens a 5-4 win and a trip to the Final, where they defeat the New York Rangers for their fourth straight Stanley Cup championship.
 Montreal becomes the first team in NHL history to win a Game 7 after trailing by multiple goals in the third period.